 About baking powder and baking soda.
 They seem mysterious, but they work majic.
 It's chemistry.
 Click here to learn how they work.

 Optional mix-ins.
 If you wish you can add 4 strips crumbled cooked bacon or some chunks of cooked sausage, cracklins are a Southern tradition, too.
 Or try 1/2 cup chopped scallions or onions, 6 ounces grated cheddar cheese, 1 minced jalapeño pepper or 1/2 teaspoon of hot pepper sauce (it is barely noticeable but gives the mix a spice of life).
+I tried chopped sun-dried tomatoes and didn't like them in there.
 Don't go crazy with the add-ins.
-Use just 2-3 max.
+Use just 2 to 3 max.

 1) Pre-heat the oven or grill to 400°F and put the skillet on the rack to preheat it.